How to Design Proposals with AI

 Default mode: Production data is pulled from Sunroof, and the design image data is provided by Google HD, with the option to switch to Nearmap.

-Nearmap + NREL (Assisted Design) mode: Production data is pulled from NREL, and the design image data is provided by Nearmap, with no option to switch to another data source.
+NREL (Assisted Design) mode: Production data is pulled from NREL, and the design image data is provided by Nearmap, with no option to switch to another data source.
 The AI tool will generate a solar layout.

-Nearmap + NREL (Manual Design) mode: Production data is pulled from NREL, and the design image data is provided by Nearmap, with no option to switch to another data source.
+NREL (Manual Design) mode: Production data is pulled from NREL, and the design image data is provided by Nearmap.
 Production data is filled automatically by the predictive AI, but the solar layout is not generated.
 Users must switch to edit mode to create a solar layout.

-Step 12: Click “Facet List” to see the details of each facet.
+Step 13: Click “Facet List” to see the details of each facet.

-Step 13: Clicking on a facet’s details will highlight the facet in the design.
+Step 14: Clicking on a facet’s details will highlight the facet in the design.

-Step 15: The panels are shown in edit mode.
-The yellow lines surrounding the roof facets indicate the setback area where solar panels cannot be placed.
-To draw or delete facets, click the draw facet icon.
+Step 17: The yellow lines surrounding the roof facets indicate the setback area where solar panels cannot be placed.
+To draw facets, click the "Draw Facet" icon.

 Step 18: When the facets are complete, click the “Done” button highlighted in blue.
 The AI tool has been updated to ensure that facets are unable to move beyond the limits of the roof layout.
 This ensures that designs are as accurate as possible and do not incur facet placement errors.